SCHibbard/enphase-dashboard/README.md

 ## Final Notes ##
 I am a newbie with Python.
 I programmed in assembler, C, Pascal, and other ancient languages between the late '70s and mid '80s before a hiatus of about 35 years.
-I know the Python is very far from Pythonic!
+I know the Python here is very far from Pythonic!
 While I plan to improve that, constructive criticism or edits are welcome!